johanvanmeel/currency_converter/README.md

 - The application is running at https://currencyconverter.ddev.site
 - The dashboard is available at https://currencyconverter.ddev.site/admin.
 - To log in as a user, use the credentials from the `users` table.
+- Test can be run using `ddev artisan test`.